HowestX/howestx-docs/final.md

     msg: Failed to validate the SSL certificate for download.elasticsearch.org:443.
 Use validate_certs=no or make sure your managed systems have a valid CA certificate installed.
 Paths checked for this platform: /etc/ssl/certs, /etc/pki/ca-trust/extracted/pem, /etc/pki/tls/certs, /usr/share/ca-certificates/cacert.org, /etc/ansible

-A work-around is to edit the Ansible configuration file:
+A work-around is to edit the Ansible configuration file

     $ vim /var/tmp/configuration/playbooks/roles/elasticsearch/defaults/main.yml